bencochrane1/stamplay-angular-material-seed/README.md

-# Stamplay Angular Seed Project
+# Stamplay Angular Material Seed Project
-A starter project for Stamplay apps built with AngularJS
+A starter project for Stamplay apps built with AngularJS and uses Material Design UI

 ### Setup Instructions

-- Clone project : `git clone https://github.com/Stamplay/stamplay-angular-seed.git`
+- Clone project : `git clone https://github.com/bencochrane1/stamplay-angular-material-seed`

 - NOTE! : If you want to use version 1.x of the Stamplay JavaScript SDK, checkout the branch after cloning with the following command:
 	`git checkout v1-sdk`